-Roberta Goodwin volunteered 541 hours for Regional Hospice and Palliative Care in 2016, earning her a Gold Medal from the President’s Volunteer Service Awards.
+Roberta Goodwin volunteered 541 hours for Regional Hospice in 2016, earning her a Gold Medal from the President’s Volunteer Service Awards.
 You can find Roberta greeting at the front desk at the Center for Comfort Care & Healing and facilitating bereavement groups for the Healing Hearts Center for Grief and Loss.
 She thinks that “Regional Hospice is the best place around to volunteer.”

 Since 2001, Roberta Goodwin has been a devoted Regional Hospice and Palliative Care volunteer.
 After experiencing a life-altering car accident, the tenacious real estate agent realized that she needed to make some time in her life to volunteer again – something that she’s always valued.
 An avid bowler, at her first game post-recovery, she wondered out loud whether anyone knew any good charities to volunteer for.
 As luck would have it, the team she was bowling against was comprised of Regional Hospice employees and the rest is history!

 Roberta began volunteering at Regional Hospice in the role of Family Support Volunteer.
 For two years, she visited with patients in their homes to provide companionship, support and respite for their family members.
 In 2003, the Healing Hearts Center for Grief and Loss was expanding their programs and Roberta, a mother of four and grandmother of (now) 11 – with 1 great-grandchild and another one on the way – was eager to get trained to facilitate support groups for children who have experienced loss.
 Working with “Littles” (children aged 4-8) and eventually “Middles” (children aged 9-12) was a perfect fit – she enjoyed working with kids on arts and crafts projects and guiding them on their grief journeys.